-(Of course this wasn’t nearly as bad as the anesthesiologist who, because he wanted to put me under for a simple outpatient procedure rather than give me a breastfeeding compatible med and monitor me, asked: Can’t you just give him formula for 12 hours?)
+(Of course this wasn’t nearly as bad as the anesthesiologist who, because he wanted to put me under for a simple outpatient procedure rather than give me a breastfeeding compatible med and monitor me, asked (of my four-month-old, never once even took a bottle, baby) Can’t you just give him formula for 12 hours?)

 |Me and Agent A at the botanical gardens in Florence, Italy.|

 So, anyway . . . why ask a mother this when her baby is meeting every milestone and thriving?
 Why even bring up, for instance, “not getting enough calories from breast milk alone” when in the company of a chubby, 21-pound six-month-old?
 Why jump to “this might be a problem and here’s why”?

 My son is a happy, healthy, plump little guy (see adorable photo below) who breastfeeds on cue and enjoys a variety of foods.
 (I posted on starting baby-led weaning last month and added this update just a few days ago.)
 I will continue to breastfeed him as long as we both want to.